Skip to main content

 Valerius Flaccus, Gaius

-The Roman epic retelling of the quest for the golden fleece.
-Valerius Flaccus, Gaius, Latin poet who flourished in the period ca. AD 70-90, composed in smooth and sometimes obscure style an incomplete epic Argonautica in eight books, on the auest for the golden fleece....
+Valerius Flaccus, Gaius, Latin poet who flourished in the period ca. 70-90 CE, composed in smooth and sometimes obscure style an incomplete epic Argonautica in eight books, on the Quest for the Golden Fleece.
+The poem is typical of his age, being a free re-handling of the story already told...

 Virgil